JULINNN/Quasi-Stationary-Rainfall-System/README.md

 # Quasi - Stationary Rainfall Systems and Climate Change

 ## Abstract
 In order to understand how much global warming will affect the extreme rainfall associated with quasi statioanry rainfall system.
-First, we use NCEP FNL and CReSS numeric model to reconstruct the case (i.e CTL).
+First, we use NCEP FNL and CReSS numeric model to reconstruct the case (i.e CE).
 Then, by subtracting CMIP5 Historical Runs from 21 century Future Projection Runs to estimate the climate change ∆RCP for RCP8.5 scenario.
 We add ∆RCP on NCEP FNL as the IC/BC for SE and simulate the same system in future climate.
 After that we analyze the precipitation distribution pattern and water budget change.

 ## 2017.05.30 Case